Lazar312/MeanProject/README.md

 Key of this project was implementing web page for doctor ordination

-Text of the project is located in ProjectTeks.pdf file
+Text of the project is located in ProjectTekst.pdf file

 ## Instalation and Usage